plone/plone.app.blocks/plone/app/blocks/tests/rendering.rst

    e.g. ``/++sitelayout++foo/site.html``,
    although the layout can be any URL.
    An absolute path like this will be adjusted so that it is always relative to the Plone site root.

 2. Resolve and obtain the site layout.

    This is another HTML document.

 3. Extract panels from the site layout.

-   A panel is an element (usually a ``<div />``) in the layout page with a data-panel attribute, for example: ``<div data-panel="panel1" />``.
+   A panel is an element (usually a ``<div />``) in the layout page with a data-panel attribute, for example: ``<div data-panel="panel1" />`` or ``<div data-panel="panel1" data-panel-mode="replace" />``.
    The attribute specifies an id which *may* be used in the content page.

+   You can specify how the content from the content page is inserted into the panel.
+   The default or with ``data-panel-mode="append"`` specified the content from the content page is appended to the layout page panel.
+   With ``data-panel-mode="replace"`` the content replaced the layout page panel.

 4. Merge panels.

    This is the process which applies the layout to the unstyled page.
-   All panels in the layout page that have a matching element in the content page are replaced by the content page element.
+   All panels in the layout page that have a matching element in the content page get the content page element appended or are replaced by it.
    The rest of the content page is discarded.

 5. Resolve and obtain tiles.

    A tile is a placeholder element in the page which will be replaced by the contents of a document referenced by a URL.